netscaler/netscaler-k8s-ingress-controller/docs/deploy/service-mesh-lite.md

 ### Step 2: Create a headless service “`coffee-headless`” for the "`coffee`" microservice pods

-Since we have modified coffee service to point to Citrix ADC MPX, we need to create one more service that represents coffee microservice deployment.
+Since you have modified the coffee service to point to Citrix ADC MPX, you need to create one more service that represents coffee microservice deployment.

-### Step 3: Create an ingress resource with rules for “`coffee-headless`” service having the "`ingress.citrix.com/frontend-ip`" annotation
+### Step 3: Create an Ingress resource with rules for “`coffee-headless`” service having the "`ingress.citrix.com/frontend-ip`" annotation

-Create an ingress resource using `ingress.citrix.com/frontend-ip` annotation where the value matches the ingress endpoint IP address in Citrix ADC MPX or VPX.
+Create an Ingress resource using the `ingress.citrix.com/frontend-ip` annotation where the value matches the Ingress endpoint IP address in Citrix ADC MPX or VPX.

-With the above changes we are now ready to create an ingress object that configures the Citrix ADC MPX or VPX to control the east-west traffic to the coffee microservice pods.
+Now, you can create an Ingress object that configures the Citrix ADC MPX or VPX to control the east-west traffic to the coffee microservice pods.

-A sample ingress resource is given below.
+A sample ingress resource is given as follows.

 ![Sample](../media/coffee-headless-ingress.png)

-Using the usual ingress load balancing methodology with above changes Citrix ADC MPX can now load balance east-west traffic.
-The following diagram shows the Citrix ADC MPX or VPX configured as N-S and E-W proxy using ingress rules.
+Using the usual ingress load balancing methodology with these changes Citrix ADC MPX can now load balance east-west traffic.
+The following diagram shows a Citrix ADC MPX or VPX configured as the N-S and E-W proxy using the Ingress rules.

 ![Sample](../media/image006.png)